CLIQS 1D PRO

 As many people as they like can access the database at the same time though it has not been designed for this type of use.
 However, if one user adds lanes to a database/library or changes bands then the other users may not get to see the changes straight away unless they load the database back in.
-So as long as you are careful it should be fine.
+So if you are careful it should be fine.

 Can I create a Principal Component Analysis (PCA) on the database matching results?

-You cannot currently do this within the product but you can use the data generated to send to another package.
-By going to the Matrix table you can right click to Copy the table to the clipboard and this can be used to generate a PCA plot.
+You cannot currently do this within the product, but you can use the data generated to send to another package.
+By going to the Matrix table, you can right click to Copy the table to the clipboard and this can be used to generate a PCA plot.

 What is the BSI?